StefanNikolovXR/HoloLens-2-ABB-Robot-Commissioner/README.md

 # List of Features

 1. **Anchoring** a digital twin of a robot as well as menus, sliders and other UI elements with **World Locking (WLT)** and **Space Pins**.
 This method removes the need for object anchoring and provides stable holograms even in new, unscanned environment.
 Note that environments still need to be consistently well-lit to avoid hologram flickering and drifting.
+This holographic twin can be moved and rotated precisely to either overlay on top of a real robot or just be positioned in the environment such that it lets the user work with it comfortably.

 2. **Network connection from Unity to a RobotStudio station and vice versa via RobotWebServices**.
 This allows the holographic twin to be synchronized with the one in RobotStudio and it allows the user to see pathing and jogging in RobotStudio visualized in real physical space.
 Passing parameters from Unity to RS lets the user remotely control a robot from Unity and also create path instructions.